 Q: Why do chimney repairs cost so much?

-A: I get this question a lot, and I understand the sticker shock.
-Here’s the reality:
+A: I hear this one a lot, and I get the sticker shock.
+Here's the honest answer:

-- Specialized Labor: We’re working at heights, often on steep roofs, with specialized tools
+- Specialized Labor: we're working at height, often on steep roofs, with tools most folks have never seen

-- Material Quality: Cheap materials fail faster in Colorado’s climate
+- Material Quality: cheap material fails fast in Colorado's climate

-- Safety Requirements: Insurance, bonding, and safety equipment aren’t cheap
+- Safety Requirements: insurance, bonding, and safety gear all cost real money

-- Liability: We carry $2 million in liability coverage
+- Liability: we carry $2 million in coverage

 Q: Can I do chimney repairs myself to save money?